Codersworld-23/Richter_Victors-Cosmoquake_Analyzer/README.md

 2. **Fourier Transform**: Converts seismic data into the frequency domain, discarding irrelevant negative frequencies and keeping only the useful data.
 3. **Feature Extraction**: Key features such as max velocity, frequency-weighted velocity, mean velocity, and area under the curve are extracted to reduce data size.
 4. **Classification**: A Random Forest Classifier with boosting is used to classify the seismic events, with a focus on rare cases like shallow quakes.

+## Possible future additions:
+1. Integration of a seismic wave measuremnt based activation function into the nodes of decision tree, and customisation of it.
+2. Solving the epicenter location problem.
+As we can't know the epicenters of the seismic events easily on the celestial body, the true magnitude cannot be assesed.
+It can be done in future using a satellite monitoring system integrated to provide data of distance from epicenter to detector.
+Then the logarithm of this distance can be used to get the true assesment of strength on standard scale.